 As a JRXML file, a subreport can reference other resources of its own.
 However, the subreport is run as part of the main JRXML, and any references in the subreport are interpreted relative to the JasperReport resource (represented by the main JRXML) and the context in which the JasperReport is being run.

-Since JasperReports Server 4.7, report resources can also store a snapshot of the report data.
+Report resources can also store a snapshot of the report data.
 A snapshot is a copy of the data that the query returns when the data is refreshed.
 This data snapshot is an internal structure not visible or accessible from the repository.
 However, when data snapshots are enabled, a data snapshot is stored in the repository with each report.
-When users open a report, the report viewer retrieves and displays from the snapshot.
+When users open a report, the report viewer retrieves and displays the data from the snapshot.
 Users then have the option of refreshing the data in the report viewer, and if they have permissions, saving the data snapshot back into the report resource.